mirichard/jira-automation-scripts/README.md

-# Jira Utilities Scripts
+# Jira Automation Scripts & Utilities

-This directory contains utility scripts for managing Jira tickets and automating common tasks.
+This repository contains utility scripts for managing Jira tickets and comprehensive automation rules for Jira Cloud projects.
+The automation rules are designed to work with the SCRUM project at `https://flow-foundry.atlassian.net`.

-## Available Scripts
+## 🔧 Utility Scripts

 ### 1. `bulk-delete-jira-alerts.sh`
 Deletes Jira tickets with alert-type titles containing "Workflow Health Alert:" or "CRITICAL ALERT:"